About

 Fix Inventory Links (Wizard)

-Use the wizard when you have multiple products that need connecting:
+Use the wizard when you have multiple products that need connecting β after importing products, after creating SKUs from Recipe Builder, or when several show "NO INVENTORY LINK".

 Adjusting Finished Product Stock

-- Open a finished product detail page (click any row on the Finished Products list).
+- Open a finished product detail page (click any row).

 - Scroll to the Adjust Stock section.

-- Enter a quantity: use a negative number to subtract (e.g. -5 for shipped units) or a positive number to add (e.g. 3 for returns).
+- Enter a quantity: negative to subtract (e.g. -5 for shipped units) or positive to add (e.g. 3 for returns).

 - Select a reason from the dropdown:

-- The On Hand count updates immediately and a movement record is logged.
+- Click Apply Adjustment.
+The On Hand count updates immediately and a movement record is logged.

 Settings